viswa9688/Amazon-Groupon/NOTIFICATION_SYSTEM.md

 - Message: Lists the owner's incomplete groups with member counts and needed members, encouraging them to share and promote their groups
 - Priority: `normal`

+### Scenario 7: Pickup Order Completed

+**Trigger**: When an order with deliveryMethod="pickup" is marked as completed **Recipients**: All group members (owner + approved participants) **Implementation**:
+- Integrated into order status update route
+- Triggers when order status is updated to "completed" and deliveryMethod is "pickup"
+- Sends notifications to all group members to arrange pickup

+**Notification Details**:
+- Type: `pickup_order_ready`
+- Title: "Order Ready for Pickup! 📦"
+- Message: Informs all group members that the order is ready for pickup from the group owner
+- Priority: `high`

+### Scenario 8: Delivery Order Completed

+**Trigger**: When an order with deliveryMethod="delivery" is marked as completed **Recipients**: Order recipient and group owner (if different) **Implementation**:
+- Integrated into order status update route
+- Triggers when order status is updated to "completed" and deliveryMethod is "delivery"
+- Sends separate notifications to the member and group owner

+**Notification Details**:
+- Type: `delivery_order_completed` (for member)
+- Title: "Order Delivered! ✅"
+- Message: Confirms successful delivery to the order recipient
+- Priority: `normal`

+- Type: `group_member_order_delivered` (for group owner)
+- Title: "Group Member Order Delivered"
+- Message: Notifies group owner that a member's order has been delivered
+- Priority: `normal`

 ## API Endpoints

 ### Notification Management